 ESM is about digitalization, it’s about using the technology to improve business performance and outcomes.
-But don’t make the mistake that it’s only about technology – forgetting the processes, organization, people, and the whole lifecycle of service management.
+But don’t make the mistake that it’s only about technology (and ITSM tool) – forgetting the processes, organization, people, and the whole lifecycle of service management.
 Technology is just an enabling factor and the reason why we’re having the ESM conversation with business units.

 Run ESM as a service

 This is important!
 You need to have a strategy on what you’re trying to achieve.
 You need to have a demand management mechanism in place for the new services you’re on-boarding to your portfolio.
 You need to have new types of business consulting skills and to talk in business language as you propose new areas of digitalization.
 It’s a service approach, not a technology project.

 You can start any line of business with just simple ticketing and an end-user portal implementation, but in the long run there’s so much more we can digitalize and drive benefits from.

 In my experience, longer term your chosen ITSM tool for ESM will need to be a system of: